 1 spot added - 28 photos shared

-Kapalua Bay, edged by two coral reefs, is one of the best snorkeling spots in Maui’s north shore.
-The bay is fairly sheltered and offers most of the time a perfect sea for snorkeling.
+Kapalua Bay, edged by two coral reefs, is one of the best snorkeling spots on Maui’s north shore.
+The bay is fairly sheltered and most of the time offers a perfect sea for snorkeling.
 Along the reefs, you can spot a great diversity of fish (including several species of moray eels) and have a good chance of encountering a green sea turtle.

 You can get into the water wherever you want from the sandy beach.

-Stay well in the bay, because there is sometimes current near its exit.
-During winter months, the north shore of Maui may be more exposed to wind and waves, so do not enter the water is the sea is rough.
+Stay well in the bay, because there are sometimes currents near its exit.
+During the winter months, the north shore of Maui may be more exposed to wind and waves, so do not enter the water if the sea is rough.